omarsmak/omarsmak.github.io/content/post/deploy-camel-quarkus-to-azure-knative.md

 webhook-68bb66b676-wxgf4            2/2     Running   9          5d23h
 ```

-Now we have done the basic component Knative setup, we need now to install the networking layer using Istio.
+Now we have done the basic component Knative setup, we need to install the networking layer using Istio.

 &nbsp;